Equity Compensation and Your Portfolio: 4 Considerations When Diversifying

 One simple way to reduce the percentage of your equity holdings is to sell some of your shares, making company stock a smaller percentage of your overall holdings.
 But remember, if you sell stock, you may owe capital gains taxes or transaction fees.
 Be sure to consult a tax professional to understand the impact of a sale.

 Another strategy is to expand your financial portfolio to make company equity a smaller portion.
 In volatile markets, some assets may underperform while others perform well, so investing in a range of companies and asset classes may help reduce risk.
 Investment solutions like exchange-traded funds (ETFs) or mutual funds can provide instant diversification because they invest in multiple companies at once.
-You might also consider investing in causes meaningful to you if they fit with your financial goals.
+You might also consider investing in causes that are meaningful to you if they fit with your financial goals.

 Don’t forget to ensure your retirement portfolio is diversified, too.
-As we saw in the example of Denise above, your 401(k) may also be partially invested in company stock, which could lead to over-concentration when valued alongside equity compensation or outside holdings.
+As we saw in the example of Denise above, your 401(k) may also be partially invested in company stock, which could lead to over-concentration when valued alongside your equity compensation or outside holdings.
 If you need help developing an asset allocation strategy, talk to your retirement plan provider.

 Start Now—But Take Your Time